 Time for some initial number-crunching

 In the UK, about 10% of new houses are self-built.
-This is very low compared to the trend in many other European countries; in Finland and Switzerland, self-builds account for almost 60% of new houses, while the corresponding figure is just over 60% in France, Norway and Germany.
+This is very low compared to the trend in many other European countries; In Finland and Switzerland, self-builds account for almost 60% of new houses.
+While the corresponding figure is just over 60% in France, Norway and Germany.
 Still, there is evidence that a rising number of people are choosing to construct their own homes.
-The self-build market was worth £3.6 billion in 2013, and the University of York reports that “it is almost certain that the figure has grown since then”.
+The self-build market was worth £3.6 billion in 2013.
+The University of York reports that “it is almost certain that the figure has grown since then”.

 What is driving the growth in self-building?